-Messaging mobile apps doesn't cease to be updated and launch new features to improve their service.
-If yesterday Viber announced the Public Chat Rooms that allows to chat with some celebrities and popular people, today WhatsApp announce that the messages sent from this application will be encrypted.
+Messaging mobile apps don't cease to be updated and launch new features to improve their service.
+If yesterday Viber announced the Public Chat Rooms that allows chatting with some celebrities and popular people, today WhatsApp announce that the messages sent from this application will be encrypted.

 by Rubén Hernández